NexusTools/Chesty/README.md

 ### Planned/Potential Content
 * A slot for food in Chesty to allow Chesty to heal himself.
-* Ability to armor Chesty
+* Ability to armor Chesty?
 * Potential chest upgrades based on the IronChests, which could be increase size and the base armor of Chesty.
 * Potentially a way to have Chesty help defend.
 Or maybe once Chesty's owner dies he becomes rabid and begins killing everything.
 * Potentially let you right click on a chest with the Sceptre of Chests to automatically clone that one into a Chesty.